sjaakp/yii2-polyglot/README.md

 ## Bootstrap ##

-**Polyglot** has to bee bootstrapped.
+**Polyglot** has to be bootstrapped.
 Do this by adding the following to the application configuration array:

     <php